cemkeylan/gentoo-busybox-init/README.md

 Just type `sudo ./install` and that's it.

+You can revert anytime by running `sudo ./revert`

 What this program does is, it copies the busybox configuration to /etc/portage/savedconfig and installs